 What Parents Should Know About Arthritis and Children

 Although most people associate arthritis with aging, the fact is, one in 1,000 children is diagnosed with juvenile arthritis.
-As part of Juvenile Arthritis Awareness Month, Pediatric Rheumatologist Dr. Julie Cherian addresses the most common questions from parents — and discusses what they can do if they suspect their child may have arthritis.
+Here, Pediatric Rheumatologist Dr. Julie Cherian addresses the most common questions from parents — and discusses what they can do if they suspect their child may have arthritis.

 Is arthritis really that common in children?